-wogma rating: Watch when on TV/online (?) - Those who like laughing in a crowd can catch it on the big screen.
+wogma rating: Add to “To Watch” list, watch some day (?) - Those who like laughing in a crowd can catch it on the big screen.

 Satish Rajwade’s Badam Rani Gulaam Chor is a film that hides a concept that had the potential to blow your mind.
 Since the makers squandered away the opportunity to make a memorable film, what we end up with is a fairly enjoyable little flick that isn’t half a bad watch.
 It has enough funny moments to still make it worth your while.Read more